testdrivenio/flask-spa-auth/DRAFT.md

 After logging in, the server validates the credentials.
 If valid, it generates a session ID, stores it, and then sends it back to the browser.
 The browser stores the session ID as a cookie, which gets sent anytime a request is made to the server.

 Session-based auth is stateful.
-Each time time a client makes a request to the server, the server must locate the session using the session ID in order to find the auth info in order to tie the session ID back to the associated user.
+Each time a client requests the server, the server must locate the session ID to find the auth info to tie the session ID back to the associated user.

 Token-based auth, on the other hand, is relatively new compared to session-based auth.
 It gained traction with the rise of Single Page Applications(SPAs) and RESTful APIs.

 A token is a string that encodes some information.
-The token can be verified and trusted because it is degitally signed using a secret(passcode) or public/private key pair.
+The token can be verified and trusted because it is digitally signed using a secret(passcode) or public/private key pair.
 The most common type of token is a JSON Web Tokens (JWT).

 > eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c